jhubbardsf/stitch-fix/README.md

+# Notes from Josh

+- Seed file has been updated to work with current changes.
+- Having clothing_types in the styles table seemed unsustainable and messy.
+Noramlized it and moved it to it's own table.

 # Problem

 We need to clearance inventory from time to time.
 Certain items don't sell through to our clients, so every month, we collect certain unsold items and sell them to a third party vendor for a portion of their wholesale price.